 You will further develop your personal and professional skills including critical thinking, creative problem solving, team-working and critical reasoning skills.
 Apply your knowledge and skills to evaluate scientific evidence and create solutions to major biomedical and health problems.

 At the end of year 2 you will have the opportunity to complete an industrial work placement, study abroad, or combined study and work abroad.
 This will add an additional year of study to your degree.

-Academic and professional skills addressing global challenges - Whilst focussing on addressing key complex global challenges related to UN sustainability goals (United Nations Sustainable Development Goals (SDGs) | Sustainability (leeds.ac.uk), students will build their skills in knowledge application, a variety of methods of analysis, and the presentation of scientific data or information to different audiences.
-Students will work as a team to research and create biomedical solutions to a global grand challenge or UN SDG.
-In this and other activities, students will develop and practice key academic and professional skills including the critical analysis of research papers and other sources of information, verbal, written and graphical communication, team-working, planning and organisation, and negotiation.
+Team Based Solutions for Global Challenges in Human Sciences (20 credits) - In line with key UN sustainability goals (United Nations Sustainable Development Goals (SDGs) | Sustainability (leeds.ac.uk), you will build skills in knowledge application, analysis, and scientific data presentation.
+You’ll work as a team to research and create biomedical solutions to a global grand challenge or UN SDG.
+You will develop and practice key academic and professional skills including the critical analysis of research papers, verbal, written and graphical communication, team-working, planning and organisation, and negotiation.

 The focus of year 3 of the integrated Masters programme is to extend your understanding of key topics in the biomedical sciences right up to the very forefront of what is current in research.
 Using your knowledge gained during Levels 1 and 2 and your critical thinking and analytical skills, you will learn to interpret advanced research data, critically evaluate theories and make decisions about how to test new ideas.